-Two-Tier Tuition Work Credit
+Tuition Work Credit

-Students participating in the work program receive the following work credits (completing 176 work hours each semester) for participation in the program: \$5,500 first year work credit; and \$5,000 for each year of participation thereafter (completing 160 work hours each semester).
-The tuition credit will be the first type of financial assistance used to assist in meeting financial need.
+Students participating in Blackburn's nationally renowned work program receive \$5,000 of work credit while completing 160 work hours each semester.
+The tuition work credit will be the first type of financial assistance used to assist in meeting financial need.